For the first page of this review of Disney’s Grand Floridian Resort & Spa, click here.

 I generally advise against special room types for first-time visitors, as they won’t be spending much time in their rooms.
 However, they may be well worth it for families intending to spend more time at the Grand Floridian Resort than implied by this site’s itineraries.

-TikimanPages.com has a great discussion of the value of concierge rooms here.
+TikimanPages.com has a great discussion of the value of club/concierge rooms here.
 Though focused on the Polynesian, it applies to any deluxe resort.
+Moreover, in an experiment for 2018, certain club level rooms that meet specific requirements (mostly, paying more) have access to extra FastPass+ that are bookable at 90 days from departure and free of tiering restrictions.

-Many Grand Floridian concierge rooms (Disney calls them “club” rooms) are the same size as the rest of the resort’s rooms.
+Most Grand Floridian club rooms are the same size as the rest of the resort’s rooms.
 However, there’s also several types of “Deluxe” concierge rooms, and more than two dozen one and two-bedroom suites.

 Deluxe rooms (and most one-bedroom suites) don’t offer any more sleeping capacity–some offer less–they just give you more space, and more separate spaces, for your family to live in.